vegaprotocol/documentation/docs/concepts/trading-framework/fees-rewards.md

 It is up to individual users to transfer funds to the reward pools in order to finance the rewards they want to pay.
 If there is no balance in the reward pool at the end of the epoch, then no rewards will be paid.

-When transferring funds, providing the following information determines that your funds go into the correct reward pool:
+When setting up a reward, the following information determines that your funds go into the correct reward pool:
 * Reward asset: The asset in which the rewards will be paid
 * Market in scope: The Market ID of the market for which rewards will be calculated
 * Reward metric type: The metric type to be used to calculate the reward